Office: 490H Fretwell Bdg

 My research has been published in a variety of outlets, including American Sociological Review, Social Forces, Journal of Marriage and Family, and Sex Roles and has garnered widespread media attention, appearing in New York Times, TIME, U.S. News and World Report, Newsweek, Slate, Chicago Tribune, etc. In addition to publishing and teaching, I also enjoy consulting with technology firms.

-Yavorsky, Jill E. Forthcoming.
+Yavorsky, Jill E. 2019.
 “Uneven Patterns of Inequality: An Audit Analysis of Hiring-related Practices by Gendered and Classed Contexts.”
 Social Forces

 Kamp-Dush, Claire, Jill E. Yavorsky, and Sarah Schoppe Sulllivan.
 2017.
 “What are Men Doing While Women Perform Extra Unpaid Labor?
 Leisure and Specialization at the Transition to Parenthood.”
 Sex Roles.
 1-16.